ianpea/Space-Invaders-VR/README.md

 <img src="/Images/Highscore.jpg" width=800 height=390>

 # Testings & Results
 Testings were conducted on the 28th of September, 2019.
-REsults were compiled and shown in the diagram below.
+Results were compiled and shown in the diagram below.

 <img src="Images/GEQ.PNG">